speguero/powerpkg/README.md

 ## Package File (`package.xml`)

-A package file is a configuration file that consist of instructions that [specify how `powerpkg.ps1` should behave], what executables to invoke, and how to invoke them.
+A package file is a configuration file that consist of instructions that [specify how `powerpkg.ps1` should behave](), what executables to invoke, and how to invoke them.
 The following is an example of a package file:

 ```xml
 <Package>